 Before we go any further, let’s take a moment to review the definitions of OKRs and KPIs:

 - OKR is a framework used for setting, tracking and measuring goals.
+The goal of an OKR is to connect company, team and personal objectives in a hierarchical way to measurable result.
 Every Objective has its own Key Results, which are measurements used to gauge the achievement of the Objective.

 - KPI stands for Key Performance Indicator.
 It is a measurement used to determine the factors needed to achieve success in an organization.

 OKRs Incorporate KPIs

 When you’re using OKRs, you’re also using KPIs by nature.
 Here’s how it works.

 Assume your sales team has an Objective: Generate new bookings pipeline.
 One Key Result could be: Generate inflow of $10M in pipeline.
 As you can see, the KPI, “inflow,” is written in bold.
 It is automatically included in the Key Result.